We are often asked which grocery store has the best prices? Or which grocery store is cheapest. Or which is the best grocery store to shop at?

 There is another way to shop for loss-leaders and rack up lots of savings.

-Some discount retailers have a nationwide policy of price matching groceries.
-These stores offer to match other retailers and online sellers for identical items that they sell.
+Target is the only nationwide retailer left with a policy of price-matching groceries.
+They offer to match other retailers and online sellers for identical items that they sell.
 There are some restrictions, and the policy can be different from store to store, depending on the store’s location and the competition in the area.

 Related Article: Stores that Will Price Match Amazon Today!